nrwl/nx/docs/shared/node-tutorial/4-workspace-optimization.md

 }
 ```

-Outputs are stored in the cache so that terminal output can be replayed, and any created files can be pulled from your cache, and placed where they were created the original time the task was run.
+Outputs are stored in the cache so that terminal output can be replayed, and any created files can be pulled from your cache and placed where they were created the original time the task was run.

 ### Example